 Calcutta HC directs West Bengal poll body to deploy central forces ahead of panchayat polls

-Opposition parties have alleged that violent incidents have disrupted the nomination process of its candidates.
+Opposition parties have alleged that the nomination process of their candidates have been disrupted by violence.

-The Calcutta High Court on Tuesday directed the West Bengal State Election Commission to deploy central paramilitary forces in the state in view of reports of violence ahead of the July 8 panchayat polls, reported PTI.
+The Calcutta High Court on Tuesday directed the West Bengal State Election Commission to deploy central paramilitary forces in the state in view of violence reported ahead of the July 8 panchayat polls, reported PTI.

-Several incidents of violence have been reported during the nomination process for the upcoming polls that began on June 9 and will end on June 15.
+Several incidents of violence have been reported during the nomination process for the polls that began on June 9 and will end on June 15.

-On June 11, violence had erupted at Barsul in East Bardhaman district when supporters of the Left parties were attacked, reported The Hindu.
+On June 11, violence had erupted in Barsul in East Bardhaman district when supporters of the Left parties were attacked, reported The Hindu.
 Communist Party of India (Marxist) State committee member Soma Das was injured on the head at Minakhan village in North 24 Parganas district.
 The party office and several motorbikes parked outside were also vandalised.

-At Sonamukhi town in Bankura district, Bharatiya Janata Party leader Deb Shankar Mandal was attacked while filing nomination papers, and Congress leaders and supporters were targeted at Nakashipara in Nadia district and Uttar Dinajpur district, reported the newspaper on June 11.
+In Sonamukhi town in Bankura district, Bharatiya Janata Party leader Deb Shankar Mandal was attacked while filing his nomination papers.
+Congress leaders and supporters were targeted at Nakashipara in Nadia district and Uttar Dinajpur district, reported the newspaper on June 11.

-On Tuesday, the division bench of Chief Justice TS Sivagnaman and Justice Hiranmay Bhattacharya was hearing a bunch of pleas filed by Opposition leaders, who have alleged that the violent incidents have disrupted the nomination process of its candidates.
+On Tuesday, the division bench of Chief Justice TS Sivagnaman and Justice Hiranmay Bhattacharya was hearing a bunch of pleas filed by Opposition leaders, who alleged that the violence has disrupted the nomination process of its candidates.

-At the hearing, the court ordered the deployment of central forces in areas and districts that have been identified as sensitive by the poll body, reported PTI.
+At the hearing, the court ordered central forces to be deployed in areas and districts that have been identified as sensitive by the Election Commission, reported PTI.

-“Thereafter, the SEC [State Election Commission] shall review the assessment plan submitted by the state and wherever there is inadequacy of state police force, in all such areas, the SEC [State Election Commission] shall requisition the deployment of paramilitary forces.”
+“Thereafter, the SEC [State Election Commission] shall review the assessment plan submitted by the state and wherever there is inadequacy of state police force, in all such areas, the SEC [State Election Commission] shall requisition the deployment of paramilitary forces,” the court said.

 The High Court also asked the poll panel to install CCTV cameras at all polling booths and counting centres, reported The Indian Express.

-“In... those polling stations where it is technically not feasible to install CCTV cameras, the entire process — commencing from the filing of the nomination papers till the declaration of the result – has to be videographed,” the High Court said.
+“In... those polling stations where it is technically not feasible to install CCTV cameras, the entire process...from the filing of the nomination papers till the declaration of the result has to be videographed,” the High Court said.

-However, the High Court refused to consider the plea for extending the time for filing of nominations and left it to the discretion of the poll body, reported PTI.
+However, the High Court refused to consider the plea to extend the time for filing of nominations and left it to the discretion of the poll body, reported PTI.

 On Tuesday, Bharatiya Janata Party, the Opposition in the state, also expressed its concerns about nomination process at an all-party meeting convened by the West Bengal State Election Commission, reported PTI.